WeatherXM/wxm-android/README.md

 We use these code style settings on Android Studio:
 [android-studio-settings.zip](https://github.com/WeatherXM/wxm-android/blob/main/android-studio-settings.zip)

+# JaCoCo - Code Coverage

+We use [JaCoCo](https://docs.gradle.org/current/userguide/jacoco_plugin.html) tool in order to get code coverage reports on every PR and deploy the report on each push on main. **Our Code Coverage Report can be found in [GitHub Pages](https://weatherxm.github.io/wxm-android/coverage-report).**

 # Detekt

 We use [Detekt](https://github.com/detekt/detekt) as a code analysis tool for finding potential code